Acupuncture Points for hip pain

 There are several ways to treat the hips using acupuncture.
-In TCM commonly used points are GB 30, GB 29, GB 34, GB 41, SJ 5, UB 40, and UB 57.
+In TCM commonly used acupuncture points for hip pain include GB 30, GB 29, GB 34, GB 41, SJ 5, UB 40, and UB 57.
 While these points can be effective, for some cases they will not be sufficient.
-TCM also tends to rely more on local points for treating hip pain.
+TCM also tends to rely more on local acupuncture points for treating hip pain.
 However, distal and non-local points can be very effective for treatment.
 For some cases local points are not appropriate such as following hip surgery.

 In the Master Tung system there are two distinct groups of three points on the deltoid that are commonly used for hip pain.
 These points include Jian Zhong (Shoulder Center) and other points nearby such as LI 15.